SatelliteApplicationsCatapult/helm-charts/incubator/odc-product-generation/README.md

 We run a Kubernetes `Job` with a single worker `Pod`.
 As the `Pod` is created, it picks up one unit of work from a task queue, processes it, and repeats until the end of the queue is reached.

 We use [Redis](https://redis.io/) as storage service to hold the work queue and store our work items.
 Each work item represents one product to be generated.
-In practice we would set up Redis once and reuse it for the work queues of multiple job types.

 ## Redis Master server deployment